lcwheeler/penstemon_novaseq/README.md

 Moving forward with mapping, these unpaired reads can be mapped in the same way as paired reads, and then downstream BAMs can be merged with Picard's MergeSamFiles (or some other approach)

 **However, the initial trial highlighted some remaining issues, which were remediated in a second trial:**
-* Still evidence of adapter contamination (v2 enables auto-adapter detection)
+* Still evidence of adapter contamination (didn't realize default auto-detection of adapters is off for PE data)
-* Some reads probably too short (v2 limits read length to 30 bp vs 15)
+* Some reads probably too short (I now limit read length to 30 bp vs 15)
-* The unpaired reads appeared to be low quality (v2 does not keep unpaired reads)
+* The unpaired reads appeared to be low quality (I now do not keep unpaired reads)

 **For the finalized version of steps 3-5:**
 * See [`run_QC_s3-5.sh`](https://github.com/benstemon/dasanthera_novaseq/blob/main/QC/run_QC_s3-5.sh)

-#### Version 2